Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 Sandbox only does not automatically mean the server is malicious.
 It means the evidence and control posture are too weak for normal enterprise rollout.

-Why the paid bridge is ACT Tier 2
+Why AI Controls Professional is ACT Tier 2

 The missing value is a repeatable MCP approval workflow, retained evidence, lifecycle controls, and policy linkage.
-That sits in ACT Tier 2, not in a free triage page.
+That implementation depth sits in AI Controls Professional.

 Where to go next

-Use the paid bridge when the screening result shows structural control gaps that need policy, procedure, evidence, lifecycle discipline, and implementation ownership rather than another free quiz.
+Use AI Controls Professional when the assessment reveals structural control gaps that need policy, procedure, evidence, lifecycle discipline, and implementation ownership.

 This page is informational only.
 It does not provide legal advice, compliance certification, or an audit conclusion.